 How do I appeal to the board?

 An appeal form and filing instructions will be supplied to you with the notification that your application for a license has been denied, or has been made conditional, or has been suspended, or cancelled.
-The notice of appeal with the filing fee must be filed with the Secretary of the Board within 30 days after the date you are served with the City’s decision.
+You also have the option to file and pay for an appeal online.
+However you choose to file your appeal, the notice of appeal with the filing fee must be filed with the Secretary of the Board within 30 days after the date you are served with the City's decision.

 When you file an appeal, you must: